dylanaraps/pure-bash-bible/README.md

 <!-- CHAPTER START -->
 # FOREWORD

 A collection of pure `bash` alternatives to external processes and programs.
-The `bash` scripting language is more powerful than people realise and most tasks can be accomplished without the need for or dependence on external programs.
+The `bash` scripting language is more powerful than people realise and most tasks can be accomplished without depending on external programs.

 Calling an external process in `bash` is expensive and excessive use will cause a noticeable slowdown.
 Scripts and programs written using built-in methods (*where applicable*) will be faster, require less dependencies and afford a better understanding of the language itself.

-The content of this book provides a reference for solving problems encountered when writing programs and scripts in `bash`.
-Examples are in function format showcasing how to incorporate these solutions into code.
+The contents of this book provide a reference for solving problems encountered when writing programs and scripts in `bash`.
+Examples are in function formats showcasing how to incorporate these solutions into code.

 <!-- CHAPTER END -->